vprusso/vprusso.github.io/content/posts/hexagonal_labyrinths.md

 ![star-of-david](/blog/star_of_david.png)

 There's obviously a lot of freedom with how one could define this type of structure and maybe even one of them would be worthwhile to think about.
-I welcome any input on the above (very rough) thoughts and ideas as well as any PRs for the `triforce` package.
+I welcome any input on the above (very rough) thoughts and ideas as well as any pull-requests for the
+`triforce` package.